 - Whisk together the milk, egg, honey, and vanilla extract in a bowl.

 - Cook for 2-3 minutes per side until the bread is a nice golden brown.
-Flip and cook another 2-3 minutes on the other side before removing to a serving plate.
+Use a spatula to flip the bread and cook another 2-3 minutes on the other side before removing to a serving plate.
 Continue cooking in batches until you've finished.

 - Store the finished French toast in a warmed oven until you're ready to serve.
 I heat my oven to the lowest temperature it will go (170 F) and then turn it off and use that to keep my French toast warm while cooking.